JustinPatenaude/balticathletics/meet-the-team.md

 title: Meet the Team
 permalink: "/meet-the-team/"
 team-members:
+- name: Arabella
+  bio: "Arabella recently joined our team as our admin assistant, shipper/receiver,
+    and jack of all trades! ;) \n\nArabella loves to dance, enjoys the outdoors and hanging out with family.\n\nWelcome Arabella!"
+  photo: ''
 - name: Jeffrey Ruus
   bio: |-
     Jeffrey assists with the equipment side of the business.
 He inflates hundreds of balls and is our go-to heavy lifter.